 Editor’s note: The Salt Lake Tribune is providing free access to critical stories about the coronavirus.
 Sign up for our Top Stories newsletter, sent to your inbox every morning.
 To support journalism like this, please donate or become a subscriber.

-The rolling seven-day average of new cases stands at 844.
+The rolling seven-day average for positive tests stands at 1,359 per day.

-In the past four weeks, unvaccinated Utahns were 7.6 times more likely to die of COVID-19 than vaccinated people, according to an analysis from the Utah Department of Health.
-The unvaccinated were also 6.7 times more likely to be hospitalized, and 4.9 times more likely to test positive from the coronavirus.
+In the past four weeks, unvaccinated Utahns were 5.5 times more likely to die of COVID-19 than vaccinated people, according to a Health Department analysis.
+The unvaccinated were also 7.8 times more likely to be hospitalized and 6.6 times more likely to test positive for the coronavirus.

-Tests reported in past day • 6,670 people were tested for the first time.
-A total of 11,404 people were tested.
+Tests reported in past three days • 20,927 people were tested for the first time.
+A total of 36,638 people were tested.

-Hospitalizations reported in the past day • 354.
-That’s 34 fewer than on Thursday.
-Of those currently hospitalized, 136 are in intensive care, 15 fewer than on Thursday.
+Hospitalizations reported in the past three days • 586.
+That’s one fewer than Friday.
+Of those currently hospitalized, 212 are in intensive care — 14 fewer than Friday.

-Percentage of positive tests • Under the state’s original method, the rate is 13.4%.
-That’s the same as the seven-day average.
+Percentage of positive tests • Under the state’s original method, the rate is 15.2% over the past three days.
+That’s higher than the seven-day average of 13.8%.

 The state’s new method counts all test results, including repeated tests of the same individual.
-Friday’s rate was 7.9%, lower than the seven-day average of 9.6%
+Monday’s rate was 8.7%, lower than the seven-day average of 9.8%.

 This story is developing and will be updated.